Deciding to rent a car in New Zealand can be one of the biggest favors you can do for yourself because it will make your vacation truly unforgettable.

 Other things to know about driving in New Zealand

-- It is illegal to talk at the phone while holding it, so you can either use a Bluetooth connection if your car is equipped with it (ours was and it was very comfy) or use headphones.
+- It is illegal to talk on the phone while holding it, so you can either use a Bluetooth connection if your car is equipped with it (ours was and it was very comfy) or use headphones.
 It is dangerous and you might be fined by the authorities, so it’s better to avoid this from the beginning.

 - There are a couple of paid toll roads in New Zealand, check them out here

 - Think ahead about fueling up!
 There are some parts on the road where you can go for a couple of hours without a single gas station around.
-Always check how far away is the nearest one and if it’s convenient to fill your tank now or later.
+Always check how far away the nearest one is and if it’s convenient to fill your tank now or later.

-- If you are camping, download CamperMate App – it is super useful to see all the camping places available and what facilities they have – with prices too!
+- If you are camping, download the CamperMate App – it is super useful to see all the camping places available and what facilities they have – with prices too!